Part-1

 #

 In the output, a "<" in the first column indicates that the line exists on the file mentioned first,—that is, file1.
 A ">" in that place indicates that the line exists on the second file (file2).
 The characters 1d0 in the first line of the output shows what must be done in sed to operate on the file file1 to make it same as file2.
+Another option, -y, shows the same output, but side by side:

 # diff -y file1 file2 -W 120